Azure/azure-webpubsub/samples/python/chatapp/Readme.md

 # pip install
 pip install -r requirements.txt
 ```
+on Mac/Linux use `source ./env/bin/activate` to activate venv.
 ## Start the app

 Copy **Connection String** from **Keys** tab of the created Azure Web PubSub service, and replace the `<connection-string>` below with the value of your **Connection String**.